Get,

 • Raise the leg-side of your bed2

-In case you suspect a blood clot, you should call your healthcare provider right away.
-You should seek immediate medical attention if any blood clots are formed in your veins (venous clots) or arteries (arterial clots) as it can be very dangerous.
-1
+In case you suspect a blood clot, you should call your doctor right away.
+You should seek immediate medical attention if any blood clots form in your veins (venous clots) or arteries (arterial clots) as it can be very dangerous.

 Generally, a blood clot forms in response to an injury on a blood vessel.
 The formation of an unwanted blood clot needs to be attended immediately as it may be a serious condition.
-Symptoms of blood clot depends on the place where the clot is formed while in some people the clot may not exhibit any symptoms.
-Natural remedies for blood clots can help you get relief from the condition and knowledge of the risks behind the condition will help you take right decisions.
-You can also help yourself by keeping active and following your healthcare provider’s suggestions and making necessary lifestyle changes.
+Symptoms of a blood clot depends on the place where the clot is formed while in some people the clot may not exhibit any symptoms.
+Natural remedies for blood clots can help you get relief from the condition and knowledge of the risks behind the condition will help you make the right decisions.
+You can also help yourself by keeping active and following your doctor’s suggestions and making necessary lifestyle changes.

 Natural ways to reduce blood clots can be a solution for a blood clot?

-Several home remedies like neem, bramhi, turmeric, garlic, tulsi etc. may help you get some relief from blood clots and may even dissolve the clots, 3, 4, 5 but you should always consult your doctor in case you feel you may have a blood clot as it is a very serious condition and can put your life in danger.
+Several home remedies like neem, bramhi, turmeric, garlic, tulsi etc. may help you get some relief from blood clots and may even dissolve the clots4,5, but you should always consult your doctor in case you feel you may have a blood clot as it is a very serious condition and can put your life in danger.

 Is there any other preventive measure to help a person suffering from blood clots?

-Can smoking cigarette put me at higher risk of getting blood clots?
+Can smoking cigarettes put me at higher risk of getting blood clots?

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.